 The strong tines of the digging fork are able to penetrate problem soils that a spade can have trouble cutting into.
 The digging fork can be used to “dig” up the ground or simply loosen up the area before digging with a spade.
 Either way, using a digging fork will reduce the strain on your body.

 Naturally, if you are using a digging fork for tough jobs like this, you need a strong, well-constructed digging fork.
 A digging fork constructed out of steel is always the best option.
 Usually, it is the actual tines and fork part that is made of steel, while the shaft and handles are made from fiberglass or wood to make the tool more lightweight.
 Digging fork shafts and handles may also be constructed of steel but are heavier.
 Digging fork shafts come in different lengths and their handles come in different styles, such as D-shaped, T-shaped, or just a long shaft with no specific handle.

-as with any tool, you should select the proper one based on your body type and what feels the most comfortable to you. for example, if you are short, you will have an easier time using a digging fork with a shorter handle. likewise, if you are tall, a longer shaft will compose less strain on your back.
+As with any tool, you should select the proper one based on your body type and what feels the most comfortable to you.
+For example, if you are short, you will have an easier time using a digging fork with a shorter handle.
+Likewise, if you are tall, a longer shaft will create less strain on your back.

-for garden plants, this reduces the stress of transplanting. for weeds, this can help you get out all the roots so they don’t return later. when using a digging fork to dig up plants, you can use it in combination with a spade, using the digging fork to loosen up the soil around the plants and roots, then completing the task with a spade. or you can simply do the whole job just with a digging fork. it will be up to you which way is easiest.
+For garden plants, this reduces the stress of transplanting.
+For weeds, this can help you get out all the roots so they don’t return later.
+When using a digging fork to dig up plants, you can use it in combination with a spade, using the digging fork to loosen up the soil around the plants and roots, then completing the task with a spade.
+Or you can simply do the whole job just with a digging fork.
+It will be up to you which way is easiest. [external_footer]